Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/README.md

 These files contain keen eye levels required for each raid on each difficulty.
 Input them like studious inspector does ("KE3,KE7", for example) if something drops, leave empty or add 0 if nothing drops.
 Only add raids that have at least one on-hit drop in one difficulty.<br>
 If a raid does not exist on every difficulties while there is a column for another difficulty, then leave the cells for the missing difficulties empty.

+## Notes.csv

+Notes.csv contains messages to display above loot tables and giving additional information, for example if there is a guaranteed drop.
+In the first column, input a condition in Python that raids must verify for a message to appear.